hunt-genes/SMED8020/Day3/README.md

 3) newFile (just the name)
 4) unMapped
 Execute this command:
-`liftOver GLCG.hg19.bed hg19ToHg38.over.chain GLGC.h38.bed GLGC.hg38.unmapped`
+`/mnt/scratch/software/liftOver GLCG.hg19.bed hg19ToHg38.over.chain GLGC.h38.bed GLGC.hg38.unmapped`

 Look in GLGC.hg38.unmapped. ****Were there some markers that did not get converted from hg19 to hg38?
 Why do you think that is?****